Syed-Ayan-Ali/rag-testing-framework-cli/PDF_PARSER_README.md

 ## Client Setup Requirements

-**⚠️ Important**: This command requires Python and pypdfium2 to be installed in the client's environment, not in the npm package.
-The package will check for these dependencies and provide clear error messages if they're missing.
+**⚠️ Important**: This command requires Python and pypdfium2 to be installed in the client's environment.
+The npm package includes an embedded Python script that runs using your local Python installation.

 ### 1. Install Python